Advertiser Disclosure

 What credit score do you need to refinance student loans?

-For student loan refinancing, most private lenders require a credit score of 650 or higher.
+For student loan refinancing, most private lenders require a minimum credit score to refinance student loans of 650 or higher.
 However, you'll see the most competitive interest rates with a credit score above the upper 600s - for example, Earnest and ELFI require a credit score of at least 680.

 How does your credit score affect student loan refinancing options?